Your Guide to Alimony in Maryland

 Alimony can be modifiable by either party unless there is an agreement stating otherwise.
 If the income or financial situation of the paying spouse or the receiving spouse changes in a meaningful way before the last alimony payment is made, the court may be able to modify the amount of the payment or terminate it altogether.
 However, if the parties agree in a Marital Settlement Agreement that the alimony terms will be non-modifiable, the court cannot make a modification.
 Alimony can be terminated upon the death of either party or if the receiving party gets remarried while still receiving payments.

 5. Alimony must be requested timely

 Alimony can only be granted during the time in which a couple is litigating and/or before they are finally divorced.
 If one party fails to make a claim for alimony before the divorce is finalized, or a spouse waives the right to alimony in a Marital Settlement Agreement, they have forever waived that right and they cannot come back and ask for it later.

 Alimony can be an invaluable resource for those with financial concerns related to their divorce, but the process of securing an alimony award is complex.
-The team at The Law Office of Laurie M. Wasserman is available to those looking to discuss seeking financial support.
+The team at Wasserman Family Law is available to those looking to discuss seeking financial support.